 For years, 1Password hasn’t paid much attention to the Linux platform.
-Sure, they’ve made it possible to use the service using the Firefox or Chrome browser extensions, and they even have a useful (albeit confusing) terminal application that users can use to bride the gap.
+Sure, they’ve made it possible to use the service using the Firefox or Chrome browser extensions, and they even have a useful (albeit confusing) terminal application that users can use to bridge the gap.
 Still, they’ve never released the official desktop app.

 That has changed.
 As of now, users can install the official 1Password desktop program via the Ubuntu Snap Store or as a downloadable AppImage.